Need help? We are available to speak to you 7 days a weekRead More

 • Professional fees

 Fees will vary depending on the circumstances of your application.
-Some applications will be more complex than others and our fees will be quoted accordingly.
+Some applications will be more complex than others, and our fees will be quoted accordingly.
 Where possible, we work on a fixed-fee basis rather than billing hourly to provide our clients with certainty about what the total costs associated with their Schedule 3 Partner visa application will be.
-We also offer instalment payment plans in some instances to provide flexibility for our clients.
+We also offer installment payment plans in some instances to provide flexibility for our clients.

 Book a consultation with one of our qualified lawyers to get a quote.